jaydeepmistry/data-eng-demo/README.md

 3. **Access Airflow**:
    - Open your browser and go to `http://localhost:8080`.
-   - Log in with the default credentials:
+   - Log in using the Admin account from `airflow/scripts/init.sh`
-     - Username: `admin`
-     - Password: `admin`

 ### Running the DAG